 Career training for a job in health information technology

 In this hands-on program, you’ll learn the skills for entry into the fast-growing field of health care.
 You’ll learn in a medical office setting, performing duties by using specific knowledge of medical coding in computerized billing systems.
-After your classroom and lab learning, you’ll apply what you’ve learned in a real-world setting: you’ll complete an externship in a medical office or hospital.
-Once you graduate, we will help you find a job in the medical office administration field.
+After your classroom and lab learning, you’ll apply what you’ve learned with an externship in a medical office or hospital.
+Once you graduate, we will help you find a job in the healthcare administration.

 What you’ll learn in the health information technology job training program: